broker0/py_astealth/DESIGN.md

 class as an argument, describing the API, and a `method_factory` that simply returns a closure method that handles this call.

+Using `AsyncClientPool`, you can spawn a group of `AsyncStealthApiClients` for batch execution of bulk operations.

 While `AsyncStealthApiClient` provides the core asynchronous interface, the library also includes wrappers for synchronous usage, which can be more convenient for simple scripts or those migrating from `py_stealth`.